-If you’re just getting started with commercial photography, you need to have a thorough understanding of your camera settings.
+If you want to become a commercial photographer, you need to have a thorough understanding of your camera settings.
 This will help you adjust them appropriately for different types of commercial photography as well as different photography conditions.

-No matter what type of commercial photography you’re doing; one thing is certain: the best light is dependent on the situation.
-In some cases, natural light will produce better results while in others you might need a few artificial lights to make a flattering image.
+No matter what type of commercial photography you’re doing, one thing is sure: the best light is dependent on the situation.
+In some cases, natural light will produce better results.
+In others, you might need a few artificial lights to make a flattering image.

 Practice Prop Styling

 If your dream is to shoot product or food photography, then knowing how to properly style a photo is a must.
-Experiment and practice in your own free time to ensure the final photos are aesthetically pleasing both to your client and their clients or customers.
+Experiment and practice in your own free time.
+More, ensure the final photos are aesthetically pleasing both to your client and their clients or customers.